acommitteeoflunatics/kowm-opts/README.md

+## Introduction

+Having searched for many years for a usable Linux window manager that both appealed to my sense of aesthetics and had at least some of the features I feel necessary for a 'proper' WM; in all that time I only came across one which, at least partially, fit the bill.

+`Mavosxwm` was the creation of `Martin Vollrathson` and hadn't been updated since sometime in 2003.
+After obtaining permission from him in 2007, I forked Mavosxwm v0.2.1 to use as the base from which I will write `koWm`.
+I will be keeping parts of the window interface, the theming mechanism, and some of the event-handling code; these bits are, even now, making their way into various locations in kowm-core.

+For the record, kowm itself stands for `Kobol's Own Window Manager`; in like manner all related icons, artwork, and documentation should reflect this.

+The modules themselves are to be named for the twelve colonies of man and various non-aligned colonies from the original BattleStar Galactica, circa 1978-1979.

 ## kowm
-kowm ( :speaker: /kōm/ ) never wanted to be anything more when she grew up than the only X window manager that even I would take home to Mom.
-So kowm has decided that 'extensible simplicity' is the wave of the future; and we tend to agree.
+`kowm` ( /kōm/ ) never wanted to be anything more when she grew up than the only X window manager that even I would take home to Mom. kowm has decided that 'extensible simplicity' is the wave of the future; and we tend to agree.

+## kowm-core
+`kowm-core` is made up of six modular desktop libraries; five handle the basic features that make for a beautifully simple window manager and the sixth is a framework for building, attaching, and manipulating new modular extensions.
+Since speed is of the essence here, we're planning on writing kowm-core in C++.
+-  :capricorn: caprica provides low-level constructs shared by all 'windows'; including the root window.
+-  :gemini: gemoni provide basic workspace management and functionality.
+-  :leo: leonis provides the graphics subsystem from which all graphics toolkit modules can hook into and manipulate objects.
+-  :sagittarius: sagitara provides a basic module structure, attachment points and shared asset management funtions.
+-  :pisces: piscera provides automatic menu generation of the system menu, the desktop menu and the application menus.
+-  :virgo: virgon provides all remaining mid- and high-level 'window' management

 ## kowm-opts
-komw-opts ( :speaker: /kōm-äpts/ ) currently has six additional modular libraries planned.
+komw-opts /kōm-äpts/ currently has six additional modular libraries planned.
 These libraries - along with any others we think are needed - will provide additional services that, while not absolutely necessary, would probably be appreciated by the end user.
 These libraries will most likely be written in Ruby; however additional bindings for Python and Lua are currently on the RoadMap.

-## Requirements
-At present, the only requirements for kowm-opts is a properly configured kowm-core.

-## Libraries
 -  :aries: aeries provides ...
 -  :aquarius: aquarus provides ...
 -  :libra: libris provides ...